Please sign in to download the files. A new tab will open where you can login/register.

 Scaffolds and Scaffold-based Compounds

-The ‘scaffold’ concept is widely applied in medicinal chemistry and drug design to generate, analyze, and compare core structures of bioactive compounds and analog series in a search for new active molecules [1].
-This scaffold-based design has been one of the standard approaches in small-molecule drug discovery, where a pharmacophore or a scaffold is first identified based on available data (HTS, phenotypic or target-based screening, in silico molecular modeling, etc.) and then a library of derivative compounds is probed to find those showing optimum potency and selectivity, as well as favorable ADMET profile (hit-to-lead and lead optimization of compound series).
-Scaffolds are often viewed differently from a chemical and computational perspective, since they can be defined algorithmically or be grounded in medicinal chemistry knowledge.
+The ‘scaffold’ concept is widely applied in medicinal chemistry and drug design to generate, analyze and compare core structures of bioactive compounds and analog series in a search for new active molecules [1].
+This scaffold-based design has been one of the standard approaches in small-molecule drug discovery, where a pharmacophore or a scaffold is first identified based on available data (HTS, phenotypic or target-based screening, in silico molecular modeling, etc.).
+Then a library of derivative compounds is screened to identify those with optimal potency and selectivity, as well as a favorable ADMET profile (hit-to-lead and lead optimization of the compound series).
+Scaffolds are often viewed differently from chemical and computational perspectives, since they can be defined algorithmically or grounded in medicinal chemistry knowledge.

-At Life Chemicals, we have prepared an original stock collection of 193,000 novel small-molecule screening compounds for medicinal chemistry and drug discovery screening projects, using 1580 molecular scaffolds (including 400 premium ones).
-Our cheminformatics team has performed scaffold selection and prioritization, by means of organic and analytical chemistry approaches (reaction-oriented scaffold design), where chemical scaffolds are viewed as structural cores with several diversity points.
-Their chemical modifications result in a number of intermediates/building blocks, subsequent functionalization/decoration of which provide final compounds (Fig. 1).
+At Life Chemicals, we have prepared an original stock collection of over 230,000 novel small-molecule screening compounds for medicinal chemistry and drug discovery screening projects, using 1300 molecular scaffolds (including 400 premium ones).
+Our cheminformatics team has performed scaffold selection and prioritization on the basis of organic and analytical chemistry approaches (reaction-oriented scaffold design), by which chemical scaffolds are viewed as structural cores with multiple diversity points.
+Their chemical modifications yield several intermediates/building blocks whose subsequent functionalization/decoration provides final compounds (Fig. 1).
 Retrosynthetic rules can be applied to isolate synthetically relevant chemical scaffold templates from compound sets [1-3].

 Key features of the scaffold database: